marksteve/resume/resume.md

   - Leads a team of ~10 product engineers with the following goals:
     - Create great product experiences for client projects
     - Build internal tools that improve systems delivery
-  - Designs high-level system architecture for major client projects
+  - Designs solution architecture for major client projects

 - Head of Engineering R&D (2018-2019)
   - Managed a handful of product engineers with the following responsibilities: